brucestull/DjangoStarter-heroku/README.md

 # Django Starter with CustomUser and Docutils

+* Link to project on new repo: https://github.com/brucestull/DjangoStarter
+    * I'm restarting the project.
+Want to be able to compare the way I documents not to the way I'm trying to improve my documentation.
+This repo will become a mostly static version of first documentation attempt.

 *  Production deployment:
     * https://django-custom-user-starter.herokuapp.com/
     * Site may take a short time to load since the server may be asleep.